 A furious declick and decrackle session ensued, and the patient was cured.
 Not a razor blade in sight.
 And no blood was shed.

 "Tucker's Lint Theory" holds that if you observe someone wearing a black jacket which has a piece of lint on it, and you step forward to remove the lint, the act of stepping closer to the jacket causes you to see other, smaller particles of lint, which, of course, you wish to remove.
 So you step closer to do this, whereupon you see even smaller particles of lint,.......
 You must stop this foolishness at some point and step back or the jacket will be destroyed.

-Click removal in Sonic Solutions is accomplished via a technique called 'interpolation' in which we identify a problem area in the music, and direct the system to compare what it finds there with the music immediately before or after the problem.
+Click removal is accomplished in modern digital systems via a technique called 'interpolation' in which we identify a problem area in the music, and direct the system to compare what it finds there with the music immediately before or after the problem.
 Following a set of rules (an algorithm) indicated by our engineer, the system redraws the problem zone to eliminate the distinguishing characteristics that differentiated it in the first place from the surrounding music.
 The non-musical event (click) is now removed.
 Clear as mud?
 But it works.
 And no audio is lost or changed.
 Works as well on 78rpm transfers as it does on lightning.

 Broadband hiss is another major problem we are often asked to fix.
 Sources of hiss include: